 Development Project/Case Built Heritage to be affected Background & Current Progress 13.
 Revitalisation of the Old Tai O Police Station The Main Building and Outhouse was constructed in 1902 with extension added in 1961-62.
 It was accorded a Grade 2 status at AAB meeting on 18 December 2009.
 The building served as a police station and then a patrol post before its closure in December 1996.
 It was selected as one of the buildings under the "Revitalising Historic Buildings Through Partnership Scheme" Batch I launched by DEVB in 2008.
 The revitalization proposal submitted by the Hong Kong Heritage Conservation Foundation Ltd. (HCF) was selected and approval-in-principle has been granted by DEVB to HCF to turn the building into a boutique hotel with a museum, 9 suites and a café/restaurant.
 Heritage Impact Assessment in form of a Conservation Management Plan was prepared by HCF and presented to AAB on 15 April 2009.
 Members expressed support on the revitalization proposal.
-HCF is working on the detail design.
 Funding for works has been approved by the Finance Committee of LegCo.
-Commencement of work is anticipated in early 2010.
+Construction works commenced in June 2010.
 14. Revitalisation of Fong Yuen Study Hall Fong Yuen Study Hall was constructed in the 1920 to 30s.
 It was listed as one of the Government historic site identified by AMO.
 The proposed grading of the building was Grade 3.
 It is believed that the Study Hall was built as a small private school to educate the children in Ma Wan.
 It functioned as a subsidized school till its closure in 2003.
-The revitalization proposal submitted by Yuen Yuen Institute (YYI) was selected and approval-in-principle has been granted by DEVB to YYI to turn the building into a cultural centre with exhibition rooms, a tourist centre and a learning centre.
-Heritage Impact Assessment in form of a Conservation Management Plan was prepared by YYI and presented to AAB on 21 May 2009.
+It was selected as one of the buildings under the "Revitalising Historic Buildings Through Partnership Scheme" Batch I launched by DEVB in 2008.
+Management Plan was prepared by YYI and presented to AAB on 21 May 2009.
 Members expressed support on the revitalization proposal.

-Development Project/Case Built Heritage to be affected Background & Current Progress • It was selected as one of the buildings under the "Revitalising Historic Buildings Through Partnership Scheme" Batch I launched by DEVB in 2008. • YYI is working on the detail design.
-FSTB approved \$8.64 million for the conversion works in October 2009 and commencement of work is anticipated in the second quarter of 2010.
-15. Restoration of Tat Tak Communal Hall, Yuen Long Tat Tak Communal Hall was built between 1851-1861 as an assembling place for village guards and meeting venue for merchants.
+Development Project/Case Built Heritage to be affected Background & Current Progress 15.
+Restoration of Tat Tak Communal Hall, Yuen Long Tat Tak Communal Hall was built between 1851-1861 as an assembling place for village guards and meeting venue for merchants.
 It is composed of the main hall, the Hall of Lonesome Consolation at the left chamber and the Hall of the Bravery on the right.
 It was a guerrilla's headquarters in the resistance against British takeover of the New Territories in 1899.
 From the early 1950s to the late 1970s, the communal hall was occupied as a school and an orphanage.
 Since then, the place has been left vacant.
 The building is around one metre below the surrounding ground level.
 Feasibility study was carried out in 2004 to explore various preservation options, in which the reconstruction option was recommended.
 To follow-up with the study's findings, conservation guidelines for the reconstruction were conducted in 2006.
 The first phase of reconstruction, i.e. dismantling and removal of artefacts, was completed in 2008.
 A detailed study of the in-situ preservation option has been completed.
-The scope of restoration works will be refined based upon the findings of the study and a design and project management consultant will be appointed for the restoration works.
+The detailed design of the restoration works and the associated improvement works are under way.
 A letter was issued to the Manager of the building in September 2009 informing him of the progress.
 Liaison with other relevant departments is in process.